CalabreseLab/hmseekr/README.md

 A dataframe containing information about the hit regions: highly similar regions to query sequence based on the precalculated model within the input fasta file.
 Information about the hits regions includes: the sequence header from the input fasta file, start and end location of the hit segment, kmer log likelihood score (kmerLLR), and the actual sequence of the hit segment if fasta=True.

-### findhits_condE: findhits with conditioned Emission probabilities
+### findhits_condE: findhits_basic with conditioned Emission probabilities

-this is a variant of findhits/hmseekr_findhits function: it calculates the emission probability of the next word given the current word in findhits, as the shift is by 1 nt, the next word has k-1 overlap with the current word for example, if the current word is 'TAGC', the next possible words are 'AGCA', 'AGCT', 'AGCC', 'AGCG' then the emission probability of the next word ('AGCA') given the current word as 'TAGC' is calculated as np.log2(emission probability of 'AGCA' in the original E) - np.log2(sum of emission probability of all four possible worlds in the original E)
+this is an advanced version of findhits_basic/hmseekr_findhits_basic function: it calculates the emission probability of the next word given the current word. in findhits_basic, as the shift is by 1 nt, the next word has k-1 overlap with the current word for example, if the current word is 'TAGC', the next possible words are 'AGCA', 'AGCT', 'AGCC', 'AGCG' then the emission probability of the next word ('AGCA') given the current word as 'TAGC' is calculated as np.log2(emission probability of 'AGCA' in the original E) - np.log2(sum of emission probability of all four possible worlds in the original E) findhits_condE is the default findhits function in higher level functions such as gridsearch or seqstosummary

 #### Console Example:
-same example as hmseekr_findhits but with the conditioned emission probability
+same example as hmseekr_findhits_basic but with the conditioned emission probability
 ```
 hmseekr_findhits_condE -pool './fastaFiles/pool.fa' -m './markovModels/repeatA_lncRNA/4/hmm.dict' -k 4 -name 'hits' -dir './models/' -a 'ATCG' -fa -pb
 ```

 #### Python Example:
-same example as findhits but with the conditioned emission probability
+same example as findhits_basic but with the conditioned emission probability
 ```python
 from hmseekr.findhits_condE import findhits_condE